josephGZC/binary_atmospheric_nucleation/README.md

 <p align="center" style="font-size: 30%;">
     <strong>Figure 1</strong>.
 System snapshots of nonane-butanol system at 0, 25, and 50 ns.
 </p>

+Clusters formed as a result of temperature quenching and underwent dynamic processes of growth and decay.
+Over time, a distribution of clusters of varying sizes emerged, in which larger clusters comprise higher number of molecules.
+The generated clusters were analyzed based on their sphericity (Fig. 3, S1, S2) and mole fraction (Fig. 4, S3, S4).
+For each property, the median values and their variability (spread) are visualized using boxplots.
+To facilitate a more convenient comparison, the clusters are categorized into three size ranges: small (10<sup>1</sup> to 10<sup>2</sup> molecules), intermediate (10<sup>2</sup> to 10<sup>3</sup> molecules), and large (10<sup>3</sup> to 10<sup>4</sup> molecules).

+For all systems, the sphericity of smaller-sized clusters ranges from 0.2 to 0.9 (Fig.~\ref{fig:spher_nb}-\ref{fig:spher_sn}) with a median between 0.7 to 0.8.
+This suggests significant structure variability from a spherical configuration in the initial phase of droplet formation.
+In the case of larger-sized clusters, the median sphericity ranges from 0.8 to 1 across different systems, reflecting their stability in a spherical shape.
+These observations corroborate and expand upon the research by Tarek et al. (1997), which reported increased shape variability in smaller water-ethanol clusters \cite{tarek1997molecular}.
+Although $wn$ clusters are spherical on average, it exhibits a similar microarrangement to the clusters simulated by Obeidat et al. (2015), where they define a $wn$ droplet to have a lens-on-sphere structure \cite{obeidat2015scattering}.
+This model describes the $n$-nonane cluster as a lens shape that wets the spherical shape of the water cluster.

 <p align="center" width="100%">